APIASF/AANAPISI Advisory Council (2016-2018)

 Dr. Timothy P. Fong is Professor of Ethnic Studies at California State University, Sacramento.
 He was recently appointed to the position of Director of the Liberal Studies and Social Science Program (LSSSP), where he oversees all preparation of multiple-subject pre-service K-6 teachers, as well as single-subject pre-service 7-12 grade teachers in History-Social Sciences.
 Dr. Fong is responsible for curriculum, supervising faculty teaching courses in the program, and has oversight of the program’s budget and operations.
 He also carries out program activities related to advisement, articulation, assessment, and recruitment and outreach.

 Dr. Fong is also the Project Director and Principal Investigator for the Full Circle Project (FCP) a project funded by the U.S. Department of Education.
-FCP is a comprehensive approach to implement a strategically focused, campus-wide effort to improve retention and graduation rates of underrepresented Asian American and Pacific Islander (AAPI) students.
-FCP aims to assist AAPI students throughout his or her entire college careers, and provide ample opportunities to engage in service both on and off campus to enhance their university experience.
+FCP is a comprehensive approach to implement a strategically focused, campus-wide effort to improve retention and graduation rates of underrepresented Asian American and Pacific Islander (APIA) students.
+FCP aims to assist APIA students throughout his or her entire college careers, and provide ample opportunities to engage in service both on and off campus to enhance their university experience.

 In addition, Dr. Fong is a Steering Committee member of the California State University Asian American & Pacific Islander Initiative.
-The steering committee advises the Chancellor's Office on Asian American & Pacific Islander issues, provides direction to the CSU AAPI Initiative's programs on campus, and develops long-term strategies designed to increase the number of students who go and succeed in college.
+The steering committee advises the Chancellor's Office on Asian American & Pacific Islander issues, provides direction to the CSU APIA Initiative's programs on campus, and develops long-term strategies designed to increase the number of students who go and succeed in college.

 Dr. Fong received his doctorate in Ethnic Studies from the University of California at Berkeley in 1992.
 His research specialty areas include comparative race and ethnic relations, contemporary immigration, politics and public policy, community studies, higher education equity and student engagement, and qualitative methodology (ethnography and oral history).